Instant Pot Chicken & Sweet Potatoes

 - Drizzle your cooking oil into the Instant Pot bowl and press the Sauté button.
 Let the oil heat up for about two minutes.

-- Place the onion and chicken in the pot. and use a wooden spoon or spatula to stir the onion and chicken while they cook for a few minutes.
+- Place the onion and chicken in the pot.
+Use a wooden spoon or spatula to stir the onion and chicken while they cook for a few minutes.

 - Add the thyme, garlic powder, cinnamon, salt, and pepper.